ordermentum/steveo/.changeset/fuzzy-hats-begin.md

 `Cannot create property '_meta' on string '*' `

-The fix consists of making sure both Kafka producers and Kafka consumers sends the message payload as a dictionary to any registered middleware.
+The fix consists of changing DatadogMiddleware::publish to not add the datadog context attribute to the message whenever `MiddlewareContext.payload` is of type string.